How to start a tabletop RPG session

-A monologue of the GM is a very common approach for starting a roleplaying session.
-It involves the GM describing the setting, introducing the characters and explaining the initial situation regarding the story.
-A good storyteller will manage to establish a captivating atmosphere for his players.
+A monologue by the GM is a very common approach for starting a roleplaying session.
+It involves the GM describing the setting, introducing the characters, and explaining the initial situation regarding the story.
+A good storyteller will manage to establish a captivating atmosphere for their players.

-Make sure you don’t babble on for too long.
-Usually 2-3 minutes is a good length of time.
+But make sure you don’t babble on for too long.
+Usually, 2-3 minutes is a good length of time.
 Longer monologues are difficult to listen to and instead of creating an intriguing atmosphere for your players, they will start to get bored.
 You’ll see your players itching to participate in the story when your monologue is too long.

 4. Warm-up exercises from Improv

-Check out “Improv for Gamers” from Karen Twelves.
-It contains a number of improv warm-up games especially for tabletop RPG sessions.
+Check out “Improv for Gamers,” by Karen Twelves.
+It contains a number of improv warm-up games, especially for tabletop RPG sessions.
 It’s a great read, and I highly recommend it.
 Get it on DriveThruRPG.